 Day Seven is the final day, which means it’s time you sail back to Praslin (Or Mahé, depending on where you chartered your yacht from) and wrap up this fantastic sailing experience.
 Now that you have completed the Seychelles Sailing Itinerary, you can take the time you have left and explore the island.
 There is plenty to do, so enjoy it before you fly back home with a thoroughly relaxed spirit and body.

-We hope this sailing itinerary around Seychelles inspired you, and if you want more or you are longing to explore a different area of the Caribbean, here are a few suggested itineraries:
+We hope this sailing itinerary around Seychelles inspired you.
+With our search function, you can explore all the sailing yachts in the Seychelles and if you want more or you are longing to explore a different area of the Caribbean, here are a few suggested itineraries: